Delafossite: Application

 Solar cells: 2H CuFeO2 has a band gap of 1.33 eV and a high absorption coefficient of 3.8×10^4 cm−1 near the band gap edge at 700 nm.
 It demonstrated a photovoltaic effect when placed into thin film structures composed of ITO/ZnO/2H CuFeO2/graphite/carbon black.

 Other applications: CuFeO2 is made of earth abundant elements and has good stability in aqueous environments, and as such was investigated as photocathodes for photoelectrochemical reduction of CO2, solar water reduction, and as a cathode material in lithium batteries.
 Whereas the 3R phase was somewhat characterized, only X-ray diffraction and theoretical calculation of eg and t2g occupancies of the Fe3+ are available for 2H CuFeO2.

 Geologic occurrence

-In 1873, delafossite was discovered by Charles Friedel in a region of Ekaterinbug, Siberia.
+In 1873, delafossite was discovered by Charles Friedel in a region of Ekaterinbug, Ural Mountains.
 Since its discovery it has been identified as a fairly common mineral found in such places as the copper mines of Bisbee, Arizona.
 Delafossite is usually a secondary mineral often found in oxidized areas of copper deposits although it can be a primary mineral as well.
 Delafossite can be found as massive, relatively distinct crystals on hematite.
 Delafossite has since been found in mines around the world from Germany to Chile.